Published at 2019, November 8th

 The Benefits Of Using Artificial Leaves As A Technology For Medicine

 Let’s start by recapping.
 As we’ve discussed right at the beginning, these artificial leaves can help the pharmaceutical industry become more sustainable.
 Looking at pharma today, it uses many toxic chemicals to produce drugs, as well as fossil fuels as energy for its operations.
-By using sunlight the production of drugs has, on theory (studies needed for total certainty), the potential to be more sustainable.
+By using sunlight the production of drugs has, in theory, the potential to be more sustainable.

 Another benefit has to do with price – meaning the artificial leaves can produce medicine cheaply.
-The scientists working on the leaves mention the operations as a cheap self-optimization system.
+Scientists working on the leaves mention the operations as a cheap self-optimization system.
 Also, they replaced the silicon rubber of the LSC by a cheaper material that’s easier to make in large quantities.

 At the same time, fundamental too for the credibility of this technology, especially when seen from a large scale perspective, has to do with guaranteeing the system’s stability.
 In practice, this means ensuring that even in the absence of sunlight (for instance, when a cloud is passing by) the process keeps steady – something the team was able to successfully guarantee back in 2018 with the extra benefit of improving yields by 20%.